openvswitch/ovs/INSTALL.RHEL.md

 This document describes how to build and install Open vSwitch on a Red Hat Enterprise Linux (RHEL) host.
-If you want to install Open vSwitch on a generic Linux host, see [INSTALL.md] instead.
+If you want to install Open vSwitch on a generic Linux host, see [INSTALL.rst] instead.

 We have tested these instructions with RHEL 5.6 and RHEL 6.0.